ABOUT THE NEW INN

 traditional hospitality.
 The Inn has increasingly become a hub for the community over the past few years, the character and spirit of the local people truly are the heartbeat of the place.

-Above the bar there are three guest bedrooms one of which has an en-suite and was renovated to a high standard in spring 2016.
-There is a breakfast menu for guests which is served in the dining room.
-Just like the Inn was orignally intended for, travellers from all over the world and closer to home are warmly welcomed.
+On the first floor there are two guest rooms, one of which is a two bedroom suite with bathroom, the other being a large room with ensuite.
+Just like the Inn was originally intended for, travellers from all over the world and closer to home are warmly welcomed.

 FOOD & DRINK